Types of Massage

 Couples Massage: Two massages, two therapists, one room or two rooms, your choice.
 Nice to be super-relaxed together!

-Prenatal Massage: Prenatal Massage focuses on the mother-to-be as she goes through the changes due to pregnancy.
-Prenatal massage may help reduce and/or eliminate excess water retention, anxiety and pain through any trimester.
-Often our clients use our special pregnancy pillow that allows the client to lay on their tummy.
-Many moms-to-be think this alone is worth the visit, even if just for a nap.
-Whether you prefer a side-lying position, the pregnancy pillow, or some other style of individualized propping with pillows: you will enjoy the peace and relaxation a massage can give during pregnancy.
-Most of our therapists are proficient in prenatal massage; some are limited to side-lying, or the prenatal pillow only.
+Often, our clients use our special pregnancy pillow that allows them to lie on their stomachs comfortably.
+Whether you prefer a side-lying position, the pregnancy pillow, or some other style of individualized propping with pillows, you will enjoy the peace and relaxation a massage can give during pregnancy.
+Most of our therapists are proficient in prenatal massage; some are limited to side-lying or the prenatal pillow only.
 Please contact us if you need assistance picking the right LMT for you.

 Pregnant, overdue, and scheduled for an induction in 3 days, I was a bit stressed out.
 My mom suggested a prenatal massage at Breckels.
 They fit me in that day and it was fantastic!
 The massage therapist was knowledgeable about labor pressure points and kept me in positions that were comfortable.
 I felt great afterwards.
 That evening I went into labor and it was very quick (less than 3 hours).
 I don’t know if it was the massage, but I am sure it helped the whole process.
 I would highly recommend the prenatal massage to any pregnant woman that needs a bit of relaxation.